Guide to Down Payment Assistance in All 50 States

 Colorado Down Payment Assistance

-Colorado has 90 down payment assistance programs administered by 31 agencies.
+A last look, Colorado had as many as 31 agencies offering various forms of downpayment assistance.
 The Colorado Housing Assistance Corporation offers a second mortgage to those who are eligible.
-An important condition is that you must put in a minimum of $1,000 of your own money.
+An important condition is that you must put in a minimum of 1% of the purchase price using your own funds, and they cannot be a gift from anyone.

 Connecticut Down Payment Assistance